AbdulrahmanAlhumid/Bayan/README.md

 - View and manage local analysis history
 - Switch between dark and light themes
 - Keep the Gemini API key on the backend instead of exposing it in the browser

+## Data Persistence

+Analysis history is stored locally in the user's browser through local storage and is not backed by a database or user account.

+This means the saved history is available on the same browser and device, but it may be lost if browser storage is cleared or the app is opened from a different browser or machine.

 ## Available Scripts